sjpsean/sjpsean.github.io/_posts/2022-01-02-How-to-start-Github-Blog.md

 - **Change name of the repository.**
 1. Click on the repository you just forked.
-2. Go to ‘Settings’ tab and change Repository name to `your_username.github.io`. (replace your_username to your Github username.
+2. Go to the ‘Settings’ tab and change Repository name to `your_username.github.io`. (replace your_username to your Github username.
 You can’t user any other name than your Github username)
 3. Now, find _config.yml file and click on ‘edit this file’ button.
 4. Find `url :`  and change it to `url : "https://your_username.github.io"`